Database-First TypeScript CRUD Generator

 | Check domain compliance | Audit column types against the canonical domain types and report deviations to migrate |

-| Add language | Add a language to config/supported_languages.ts, generate stub translations, and optionally run the AI translation pass (providers) |
+| Add locale | Add a locale to config/supported_locales.ts, generate stub translations, and optionally run the AI translation pass (providers) |

-| Remove language | Remove a language from the project - strips it from config/supported_languages.ts, prunes its translations rows, and cleans localized route maps |
+| Remove locale | Remove a locale from the project - strips it from config/supported_locales.ts, prunes its translations rows, and cleans localized route maps |

 | Prune unused translations | Scan templates for {= … } refs and emit DELETE SQL for DB keys no longer referenced (details) |